5 Ways to Take the Punch Out of Cold and Flu Season

 Prevention: The Best Cure

 As always, prevention is the key to health.
 Read more tips from the Centers for Disease Control and Prevention on how to stop the spread of germs.
-For flu vaccinations for family members ages 18 months and older, the healthcare professionals at RediClinic are available seven days a week, with no appointment required.
+For flu vaccinations for family members ages 18 months and older, the healthcare professionals at RediClinic are available seven days a week.
 You can also make an online appointment to be seen at your convenience.
 We’re here to help you stay healthy during cold and flu season!